ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/using_website_en.md

 room with all the necessary files you can share, as well as hosting the game and supporting item trackers for various games.

 If for some reason the seed was rolled on a machine, then either the resulting zip file or the resulting `AP_XXXXX.archipelago` inside the zip file can be uploaded to the host game page.
-Host game page: [https://archipelago.gg/uploads](https://archipelago.gg/uploads)
+Host game page: [Archipelago Seed Upload Page](https://archipelago.gg/uploads)

 This will give a page with the seed info and a link to the spoiler log, if it exists.
 Click on "Create New Room" and then share the link to the resulting page the other players